-To learn everything there is to know about Mardi Gras 2019 – from the food in the French Quarter Courtyard to how you can sign up to ride a float – we strongly recommend that you read this guide from top to bottom.
+To learn everything there is to know about Mardi Gras 2021 – most especially how this year differs from all the others, thanks to the COVID-19 pandemic – we strongly recommend that you read this guide from top to bottom.

 What about admission?

-Here’s the best part about the whole set of festivities — they’re completely free!
-As long as you have a ticket to get through the Universal Studios Florida turnstiles on a Mardi Gras event date, you have access to everything, from the concerts to the parade to the French Quarter Courtyard.
+Here’s the best part about the Big Easy party – it’s completely free!
+As long as you have a ticket to get through the theme-park turnstiles on a Mardi Gras event date, you have access to everything, from the music to the food.

 What about the weather?